Who is behind PTEC?

 How will the project construction be funded and what is the status?

-We’re looking for funding from a range of investors and talks are going well.
-Construction funding will be contingent on securing the necessary commercial agreements as part of the current phase.
+Funding will be sought from a range of investors and is contingent on securing the necessary commercial agreements as part of the current phase.

 What is the appetite for investment in renewables?

-There is strong appetite.
-2015 saw the largest global new investment in renewables at $286bn.
+There is strong appetite and global investment in renewables currently exceeds $200 billion per year.
 The outlook to 2030 is generally positive for renewables and there is strong investor interest in utility scale projects like PTEC.

 Will this project create any jobs?